 FAVORITE BOOK TO MOVIE ADAPTATION YOU’VE SEEN THIS YEAR

-This is something I’m not able to understand because I don’t watch much TV and don’t have cable and the last movie I went to see was Black Panther
+This is something I’m not able to answer because I don’t watch much TV and don’t have cable and the last movie I went to see was Black Panther.